Updating Your Arts & Crafts House?

 Some lighting fixtures are timeless.
 They have been with us since the early days of electricity, and are still appropriate for contemporary houses.
 The classic schoolhouse lamp is an example.
 It was used throughout the Victorian, Arts & Crafts and Post-war "Atomic Age" periods, and still works well with modern architecture.
 But, if your preference is lighting true to the Arts & Crafts period, you have an almost infinite selection.
 Reproduction light fixtures based on designs from the early 20th century abound, which makes choosing appropriate lighting fixtures easy.
 We think the best source for research is Rejuvenation Lighting and Hardware, our go-to source for such things.

 For your finish, stick to chrome for the most authenticity, or brass and nickel if you are reproducing an early period bath.
-The later Arts & Crafts period overlapped the Art Deco period, so Art Deco fixtures were fairly common in houses built after 1927, and there are some very beautiful Art Deco bathroom light fixtures that would be perfect in a reproduction Arts & Crafts bathroom.
+The later Arts & Crafts period overlapped the Art Deco period, so Art Deco fixtures were fairly common in houses built after 1927 which would be perfect in a reproduction Arts & Crafts bathroom.

 There was very little storage in an Arts & Crafts bathroom because there was little to be stored.